danielchriscarter/fitz-roomballot-2019/README.md

 Contributing
 ----

 You are cordially invited to contribute to this project!
-If you discover a bug please submit an issue through GitHub.
-If you think this is something you can fix yourself then please fork and submit a merge request.
-If you discover a serious security issue or vulnerability please send a PGP-encrypted message to Charlie using keyid `22707ACC`.
+Please see [Code of Conduct](https://github.com/CHTJonas/roomballot/blob/master/CODE_OF_CONDUCT.md) and [Contributing](https://github.com/CHTJonas/roomballot/blob/master/CONTRIBUTING.md) for more information.

 License & Legal
 ----